Okotoks: History

-The town's name is derived from "ohkotok", the Blackfoot First Nation word for "rock".
+The town's name is derived from "ohkotok", the Blackfoot language word for "rock".
 The name may refer to Big Rock, the largest glacial erratic in the Foothills Erratics Train, situated about 7 km west of the town.

-Before European settlement, journeying First Nations used the rock as a marker to find the river crossing situated at Okotoks.
+Before European settlement, journeying First Nations, members of the Blackfoot Confederacy, used the rock as a marker to find the river crossing situated at Okotoks.
 The tribes were nomadic and often followed large buffalo herds for their sustenance.
 David Thompson explored the area as early as 1800.

-Soon trading posts were established, including one built in 1874 at the Sheep River crossing in the current town.
-This crossing was on a trade route called the Macleod Trail, which led from Fort Benton, Montana to Calgary.
+In the late 1870s and early 1880s, the site of the future town was a river crossing location on the freight wagon route from Fort Macleod to Fort Calgary.
+Stagecoaches also used the trail.
+Known as the Macleod Trail or the Macleod-Calgary Trail, the route was an extension of the Fort Benton-Fort Macleod Trail, which led from Fort Benton, Montana to Fort Macleod.
+There were two fords on the Sheep River, and two stopping houses were established on the north side of the river for rest and shelter for the travellers.
+Because of these stopping houses, the area attracted settlement.
+Once the railway was built through the town in 1892, the old trail fell out of use.